TRIQS/triqs/doc/install.rst

 You need to install first Cpp2Py and then TRIQS.

-We provide hereafter the build instructions in the form of a little bash script.
+We provide hereafter the build instructions in the form of a documented bash script.
 You can adapt INSTALL_PREFIX, NCORES for your local settings.
 Note that, contrary to previous versions of TRIQS,
 the installation directory CMAKE_INSTALL_PREFIX is now mandatory in the cmake configuration.